MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/vendor-invoice-dates.md

 Follow these steps to automatically adjust the posting date for vendor invoices.

 1. Go to **Account payable \> Setup \> Account payable parameters**.
-2. On the **Ledger and sales tax** tab, in the **Adjust posting date automatically** field, select one of the following values:
+2. On the **Ledger and sales tax** tab, in the **Adjust invoice posting date automatically** field, select one of the following values:

     - **No change** – The posting date isn't automatically changed during posting.
 This value is selected by default.
     - **Always change posting date to system date** – The posting date is automatically changed to the system date during posting.
     - **Change posting date to system date when posting date period is closed or on hold** – The posting date is automatically changed to the system date during posting, but only if the corresponding period of the posting date has a **Closed** or **On hold** status.
     - **Change posting date to first day of new period when posting date period is closed or on hold** – The posting date is changed to the first day of the new open period, but only if the corresponding period of the posting date has a **Closed** or **On hold** status.
-3. The **Adjust invoice posting date to next year’s open period** is only enabled when **Adjust posting date automatically** option is **NOT** set **No change**.
+3. The **Adjust invoice posting date to next year’s open period** is only enabled when **Adjust invoice posting date automatically** option is **NOT** set **No change**.
 This controls if invoice posting automatically adjusts the posting date in a new fiscal year.
 The following values are available for selection:
     - **Block with error** - if you want to stop invoice posting with an error that the posting date can’t be updated.
 This value is selected by default.
     - **Allowed with warning** - if you want to allow invoice posting with a warning and update the posting date of the invoice to the next period’s open period.

 > [!NOTE]
-> The **Adjust the posting date automatically** will update Vendor invoice, Invoice register journal, Invoice journal.
+> The **Adjust the invoice posting date automatically** will only do the posting date adjustment in Vendor invoice, Invoice register journal, Invoice journal.

 ## Impact of posting date changes